Esri/landscape-modeler-js/README.md

 ## Credit

-Landscape Modeler was developed along with the [GeoPlanner for ArcGIS](http://www.esri.com/software/geoplanner-for-arcgis) application by a team comprised of members from both the [ArcGIS Content](http://www.esri.com/data/find-data) and [Professional Services](http://www.esri.com/services/professional-services) divisions at Esri.
+Landscape Modeler was developed along with [GeoPlanner for ArcGIS](http://www.esri.com/software/geoplanner-for-arcgis) by a team comprised of members from both the [ArcGIS Content](http://www.esri.com/data/find-data) and [Professional Services](http://www.esri.com/services/professional-services) divisions at Esri.

 Landscape Modeler is based on work done by the [Esri Application Prototypes Lab](https://maps.esri.com/demo/) and the [Esri Imagery Team](http://resources.arcgis.com/en/communities/imagery/) to create applications that perform fast weighted overlay analysis by leveraging ArcGIS Server image service raster functions.